QB Ryan Fitzpatrick reaches agreement with the Washington Football Team

-While Fitzgerald starts anew with his ninth NFL team, Washington fills its largest roster hole with another 16-year veteran whose experience should bolster an offense in transition.
+While Fitzpatrick starts anew with his ninth NFL team, Washington fills its largest roster hole with another 16-year veteran whose experience should bolster an offense in transition.

-It’s plausible that Fitzgerald competes for the starting job with Kyle Allen, who returns on a one-year, exclusive rights tender, and Taylor Heinicke, who re-upped on a two-year deal after impressing in the team’s wild-card playoff loss to the Tampa Bay Buccaneers.
+It’s plausible that Fitzpatrick competes for the starting job with Kyle Allen, who returns on a one-year, exclusive rights tender, and Taylor Heinicke, who re-upped on a two-year deal after impressing in the team’s wild-card playoff loss to the Tampa Bay Buccaneers.
 It’s also plausible that Washington turns to the draft to find its long-term answer at quarterback.

-In the meantime, however, Fitzgerald provides a bridge for a team in the midst of a rebuild.
+In the meantime, however, Fitzpatrick provides a bridge for a team in the midst of a rebuild.
 Washington released Alex Smith after he returned from injury to lead the team back to the playoffs, and earlier made a play for Matthew Stafford, the former Detroit Lions quarterback who was dealt to the Los Angeles Rams.

 The plan was clear: Washington sought an upgrade at quarterback, be it a long-term solution or a short-term improvement.